Yes, you can live inside a Nancy Meyers movie – here's how to achieve her cozy, classic, signature rom-com aesthetic according to the experts

 What are the key elements of the Nancy Meyers aesthetic?

 1. Layers: Cozy and welcoming is core to the Nancy Meyers' aesthetic.
 No matter what the overall style of the room, whether it's a light and bright kitchen or a cozy cottage living room, you will find layers.
-Layers of tonal colors, layers of patterns, layers of fabrics.
+Layers of tonal colors, layers of patterns, layers of fabrics, and soft, inviting color.

-2. Low lighting: there's no sign of the big light in a Nancy Meyers home.
+2. Low lighting: There's no sign of the big light in a Nancy Meyers home.
 Soft, layered (there's that word again) lighting that pools over sofas and dining tables is how it's done.
+So you better get learning how to layer lighting, and fast.
+In Something Gotta Give, seen above, this covetable Nancy Meyers living room filled with beach house decor is bathed in the glow of table lamps for a flattering ambiance that works so beautifully with the slipcovered sofa and blue and white color trend.

-4. Darker woods: A lot of the wooden accents in Nancy Meyers' homes is dark and warm which creates a nice contrast to all the soft colors and textures.
+4. Darker woods: A lot of the wooden accents in Nancy Meyers' homes are dark and warm, which creates a balance and contrast to all the soft colors and textures.
+These darker woods – think mahogany, walnut, and espresso-stained oak – bring depth and elegance.

-5. Tasteful patterns: You'll always find pattern, and often more than one going on in the same room.
-Florals, chinoiserie, stripes – a lot of traditional motifs in keeing with the heritage style of so many of her sets.
+5. Mix-and-match patterns: You'll always find plenty of patterns, and often more than one going on in the same room.
+Florals, chinoiserie, stripes – a lot of traditional motifs in keeping with the heritage style of so many of her sets.

 8 tips on how to recreate the Nancy Meyers look in you home